julesjazz/grapefruitlab/content/print/pity-fear.md

 Hey!

 **Mia:**
 There’s like 30 characters!
-Lords and ladies, soldiers, attendants, messengers, and *murtherers.* Why do you need *extra murtherers* in a show that’s already *about a murtherer?*
+Lords and ladies, soldiers, attendants, messengers, and *murtherers.* Why do you need *extra murtherers* in a show *about a murtherer?*

 **Josie:**
 Why do you need an extra trans woman, in a show about a trans woman?